Provisdom/tapic/README.md

 I'll evaluate the code in the comment block by hand in the REPL to activate my taps.
 Not terrible, but boilerplatey after awhile.
-And sometimes I'll want to change `f1-tap` but forget to remove the original copy before redefining and adding, and now wind up with two versions.
+And sometimes I'll want to change `f1-tap` but forget to remove the original copy before redefining and adding, and now wind up with two versions receiving tap messages.

 tapic is a simple library to support my quick-and-dirty workflow, with the following features: